Stranger6667/css-inline/README.md

 }
 ```

-- `inline_style_tags`.
-Whether to inline CSS from "style" tags.
-Default: `true`
-- `remove_style_tags`.
-Remove "style" tags after inlining.
-Default: `true`
+- `keep_style_tags`.
+Specifies whether to keep "style" tags after inlining.
+Default: `false`
 - `base_url`.
-Base URL to resolve relative URLs.
+The base URL used to resolve relative URLs.
 If you'd like to load stylesheets from your filesystem, use the `file://` scheme.
 Default: `None`
 - `load_remote_stylesheets`.
-Whether remote stylesheets should be loaded or not.
+Specifies whether remote stylesheets should be loaded.
 Default: `true`
 - `extra_css`.
-Additional CSS to inline.
+Extra CSS to be inlined.
 Default: `None`
 - `preallocate_node_capacity`. **Advanced**.
-Pre-allocate capacity for HTML nodes during parsing.
-It can improve performance when you have an estimate of the number of nodes in your HTML document.
+Preallocates capacity for HTML nodes during parsing.
+This can improve performance when you have an estimate of the number of nodes in your HTML document.
 Default: `8`

-If you'd like to skip CSS inlining for an HTML tag, add `data-css-inline="ignore"` attribute to it:
+You can also skip CSS inlining for an HTML tag by adding the `data-css-inline="ignore"` attribute to it:

 ```html
 <head>